nrdg/cloud_bids_layout/CONTRIBUTING.md

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-S3-BIDS-Layout could always use more documentation, whether as part of the
+Cloud-BIDS-Layout could always use more documentation, whether as part of the
-official S3-BIDS-Layout docs, in docstrings, or even on the web in blog posts,
+official Cloud-BIDS-Layout docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/nrdg/s3_bids_layout/issues.
+The best way to send feedback is to file an issue at https://github.com/nrdg/cloud_bids_layout/issues.

 If you are proposing a feature: